cchudzicki-ocw-testing/ids.333-fall-2021/content/resources/unit-7-drivers-video-3.md

     \ comments are not allowed and may be removed.
 More details at https://ocw.mit.edu/comments."
   youtube_id: 12K3PlcicZE
 ---
 Discount rate lowers present cost of later investments.
 This makes smaller, modular facilities cheaper than large initial investments.
-Learning from improved design and repetition, similarly counteracts the value of economies of scale.
+Learning from improved design and repetition similarly counteracts the value of economies of scale.